cocos/cocos-docs/en/asset/asset-manager-upgrade-guide.md

 > **Note**: as v2.4 supports **Asset Bundle**, the subpackage feature in the project also needs to be upgraded, please refer to the [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md) documentation for details.

-## Situations that require upgrading manually
+## Situations That Require Upgrading Manually

 - You use APIs that start with `loader` in your own code, such as `loader.loaderRes`, `loader.loadResDir`, `loader.release`, etc.
 - You use APIs that start with `AssetLibrary` in your own code, such as `AssetLibrary.loadAsset`.